 The sleep stages can be put into two categories; REM (rapid eye movement, associated with dreaming), and NREM (non-REM) sleep.

 This is the lightest and typically shortest stage, beginning quite soon after your head hits the pillow, dependent on tiredness or how ready for sleep you feel.
-In this first stage of averagely 7 minutes, you can be easily woken.
+In this first stage of 7 minutes on average, you can be easily woken.

 Your brain is producing both alpha and theta waves.
 You are relaxed yet still reasonably aware of noises and movements around you.